Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/aeronaut-odyssey/rules/_index.md

 Print a game board and hand out pens.
 Each player ...

-* Receives an inventory.
+* Receives an inventory at the edge of the board.
 (Optional: cut these off and keep them secret.)
-* Picks any drawable icon: you'll use that to represent yourself
+* Picks any drawable icon: you'll use that to represent your **traveler**.
-* Draws that icon at a city of choice: that's your **traveler**.
+* Draws that icon at the capital.
+(Always the city "A", colored differently.)

+Pick a start player.
+Players who come later in the turn order (clockwise) receive a small compensation before the game starts.

+* The 2nd and 3rd player add 1 balloon of choice to their inventory.
+* The 4th and 5th player add 2 balloons of choice.
+* The 6th player adds 3 balloons of choice.

+@TODO: Now we need an IMAGE of the setup (with the new modifications)

 {{% /rules-block %}}

 {{% rules-block id="objective" heading="Objective" icon="objective" icontint="blue" %}}

-The game ends when a player **can't take any action** on their turn.
+The game ends when **all routes have been claimed** or **nobody can take any more actions**.

 The player with the **highest score** wins.

 {{% /rules-block %}}

 {{% rules-block id="gameplay" heading="Gameplay" icon="action" class="force-page-break-before" icontint="lightblue" %}}

 Take clockwise turns.
 On your turn, pick one action: **Move** or **Claim**.

+The rules often mention that somebody is "rewarded".
+This always means that they pick one balloon of choice _or_ add one space to their inventory.

 {{< rules-example id="turn" >}}